 Applies to online and offline certificate templates.

-TamyMyCerts allows modifying the Subject Distinguished Name (DN) of a certificate before it gets issued.
-It is capable of retrieving properties from a mapped Active Directory object and put these values into the Subject DN of a certificate.
+TamyMyCerts allows modifying the Subject Distinguished Name (Subject DN) of a certificate before it gets issued.
+It is capable of retrieving properties from a mapped Active Directory object and put these values into the Subject Distinguished Name of a certificate.
 The resulting value can be either an attribute of a mapped Active Directory object, a field of the originating certificate request, a static value, or a combination of all.

 This is useful in the following scenarios: